docker-library/official-images/NEW-IMAGE-CHECKLIST.md

 -	[ ] 2+ official-images maintainer dockerization review?
 -	[ ] existing official images have been considered as a base? (ie, if `foobar` needs Node.js, has `FROM node:...` instead of grabbing `node` via other means been considered?)
 -	[ ] if `FROM scratch`, tarballs only exist in a single commit within the associated history?
--	[ ] passes current tests? any simple new tests that might be appropriate to add? (https://github.com/docker-library/official-images/tree/master/test)
+-	[ ] passes current tests? any simple new tests that might be appropriate to add, [assuming this image has any other images it might be interchangeable with](https://github.com/docker-library/official-images/tree/HEAD/test#what-tests-belong-here)?